chanzuckerberg/miniwdl/docs/runner_advanced.md

 The record of invocations left by `set -x` goes well with `miniwdl run --verbose`, which includes them in the task log along with timestamps.
 You can also put arbitrary messages into this log by writing them into standard error, e.g. `>&2 echo "progress report"`

+### Protect task command templates from script injection

+WDL's task command placeholders (e.g. `~{some_value}`) are evaluated by text substitution into the template.
+This tends to admit the possibility of script injection if a malicious user has control of the interpolated value.

+For example, consider the command template `echo ~{some_value}`.
+If a malicious user can set the task input `some_value` to `; cat /etc/passwd >&2` then the task will dump `/etc/passwd` into the log.
+(Or cause any other code to execute, potentially a serious vulnerability.)

+There are a few ways miniwdl-based applications can mitigate this risk:

+1. Consume user-provided text through File inputs instead of String placeholders
+2. Validate string and filename inputs before supplying them to miniwdl
+3. Enclose task command placeholders in single quotes `'~{some_value}'` *and* prevent values from containing single-quote marks

+A configuration option `[task_runtime] placeholder_regex` (environment `MINIWDL__TASK_RUNTIME__PLACEHOLDER_REGEX`) defines a POSIX regular expression for allowable values; it causes miniwdl to fail the evaluation of any task command placeholder if the runtime value doesn't match.
+For example, it can be set to `[^']*` to fail if the value contains a single-quote mark, or to `[0-9A-Za-z/_-]*` to permit only alphanumeric-ish values.
+This blunt tool applies uniformly to all task commands, so prior input validation should be preferred where feasible.

 ## Host configuration

 ### Enable call and download caches